Kyczan/dotfiles/README.md

 ## installation

-To run properly i3 based on this configuration you have to install some programs. `install.sh` installs below applications and does some configuration.
+To get i3 looking like in pictures you have to install some programs. `install.sh` installs below applications and does some configuration.
 But use it on your own risk.

 ### core